 Report: Most users will need multiple exposures to an app before they download

-TUNE study based on a mix of consumer survey and app download data.
+The TUNE study was based on a mix of smartphone owner survey and app download data.

 How does brand impact app installs?
 That’s a question TUNE sought to answer with a number of related consumer and app-download studies.